Article

 Yes, FTAs often require adhering to strict regulations, managing a wealth of origin documentation, and interpreting complex rules of origin.
 FTA qualification for a supply chain with thousands of different parts can certainly be difficult – but that’s only true if you are manually maintaining documentation and origin determination calculations.
 There is an easier, more efficient way that gives you a direct return on investment (ROI).

-Advances in supply chain and global trade management software can automate the burden of FTA recordkeeping, which means it’s significantly easier for automated trade compliance departments to take advantage of the benefits and efficiencies that FTAs have to offer.
+Modern advances in supply chain and global trade management software, including AI and machine-learning capabilities, can automate the burden of FTA recordkeeping and provide predictive analytics for compliance optimization.
 Used wisely, FTAs can help “future-proof” corporate supply chains and lower overall duty spend, which in turn can increase profits, lower the overall cost of goods to customers, and improve price competitiveness.
 There is ROI when you transform your trade compliance department from a cost center into a profit center and save your company money.

 How to evaluate free trade agreements and a closer look at the USMCA

 Still, it can be difficult to determine whether and how an FTA may benefit a company that does not already utilize them.
-The U.S. has FTAs in place with 20 countries, and all have different requirements.
+The USA has FTAs in place with 20 countries, while the European Union maintains over 40 trade agreements, and other major economies.
+As of mid-2025, WTO has stated that there are 375 regional trade agreements in force.
+All have different requirements.
 The benefits, too, depend on the product or service under consideration, as well as the costs associated with compliance.

 Questions to ask yourself when considering potential free trade agreements